Illinois

 BIPA's Core Requirements

-Section 15 of BIPA establishes four main obligations for any private entity that collects biometric data.
+Section 15 of BIPA (740 ILCS 14/15) establishes four primary obligations for any private entity that collects or possesses biometric data.

-Written policy on retention and destruction.
-Every entity that possesses biometric identifiers or biometric information must develop a written policy establishing a retention schedule and guidelines for permanently destroying biometric data.
-The data must be destroyed when the initial purpose for collection has been satisfied or within three years of the individual's last interaction with the entity, whichever occurs first.
-This policy must be made available to the public.
+Written retention and destruction policy.
+Every entity possessing biometric identifiers or biometric information must develop a written policy establishing a retention schedule and guidelines for permanently destroying the data.
+Destruction must occur when the initial purpose for collection has been satisfied, or within three years of the individual's last interaction with the entity, whichever comes first.
+The policy must be made available to the public.

-Informed consent before collection.
-Before collecting a biometric identifier, the entity must inform the individual in writing that biometric data is being collected or stored.
-The entity must also inform the individual of the specific purpose and length of time for which the data will be collected, stored, and used.
-The individual must then provide a written release authorizing the collection.
+Informed written consent before collection.
+Before collecting a biometric identifier, the entity must inform the individual in writing that biometric data is being collected or stored, state the specific purpose and length of time for which the data will be collected, stored, and used, and obtain a written release.
+The 2024 amendment to BIPA updated the definition of "written release" to include electronic signatures, giving companies a path to compliant consent through digital onboarding systems.

 No sale or profit from biometric data.
 BIPA prohibits any private entity from selling, leasing, trading, or otherwise profiting from a person's biometric identifier or biometric information.

 Restrictions on disclosure.
-A private entity may not disclose or disseminate biometric data unless the individual consents, the disclosure completes a financial transaction that the individual requested or authorized, the disclosure is required by state or federal law, or the disclosure is required by a valid warrant or subpoena.
+A private entity may not disclose or disseminate biometric data to another party unless the individual consents, the disclosure completes a financial transaction the individual requested or authorized, state or federal law requires disclosure, or a valid warrant or subpoena requires it.

 The Private Right of Action

-Section 20 of BIPA is what makes the law uniquely powerful.
-Unlike most privacy statutes that rely solely on government enforcement, BIPA allows any person aggrieved by a violation to file a lawsuit directly against the offending entity.
+Section 20 of BIPA is what makes the law uniquely powerful in comparison to other state privacy statutes.
+BIPA allows any person aggrieved by a violation to file a lawsuit directly, without needing to show any actual financial harm.
+The damages structure:

 The 2024 Amendment: Public Act 103-769

-Per-person damages cap.
-The amendment added language to Section 20 specifying that a private entity that collects or discloses "the same biometric identifier or biometric information from the same person using the same method of collection" has committed only a single violation.
-This means an aggrieved person is entitled to, at most, a single recovery for repeated identical collections.
+Public Act 103-769 added language to Section 20 providing that a private entity that collects or discloses "the same biometric identifier or biometric information from the same person using the same method of collection" has committed only a single violation.
+An aggrieved person is therefore entitled to, at most, a single recovery for repeated identical collections, whether the statutory amount is $1,000 or $5,000.

 Major BIPA Settlements and Verdicts